leangjia/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

           Instanced monkeys on Verts.

 First, in *Object Mode*,
-select the base object and :kbd:`Shift-RMB` to add the circle to the selection (order is very important here), and :kbd:`Ctrl-P` or :menuselection:`Object --> Parent --> Object` to parent the base object to the circle.
+select the base object and :kbd:`Shift-LMB` to add the circle to the selection (order is very important here), and :kbd:`Ctrl-P` or :menuselection:`Object --> Parent --> Object` to parent the base object to the circle.